2024%202:26:22%20PM

 Research Interests

 Dr. Taylor’s research lies in the realm of Computational Biology and Bioinformatics, specifically related to applications of high throughput sequencing.
 This research is highly collaborative in nature involving the development of algorithms for analysis and visualization of sequencing data.
-The human microbiome is a specific application of interest and my lab has been involved with studies of the vaginal, gut, oral, and lung microbiomes.
+The human microbiome is a specific application of interest and his lab has been involved with studies of the vaginal, gut, oral, and lung microbiomes.

-My group develops algorithms and tools for analysis and visualization of microbial communities in the context of the human microbiome.
+Dr. Taylor's group develops algorithms and tools for analysis and visualization of microbial communities in the context of the human microbiome.
 This analysis utilizes high-throughput sequencing to assay the composition of the bacteria living within and upon a host organism.
 Changes in this population have implications in general human health and disease and the analysis of this diverse microbiota presents unique computational challenges.

 Software Tool Development